gaurav-singh-mrg/gaurav-singh-mrg/README.md

 #### 🔷 Distributed Systems & Microservices
 * **Quantum Fabric:** Architected a decentralized supply chain platform using a dual-database strategy (**Neo4j** for graph relationships + **PostgreSQL** for operations).
 Designed a modular ecosystem of Orchestration and Entity-Peer services.

-[Image of Microservices vs Monolith Architecture]

 * **Multiservice Transitions:** Led the modernization of legacy monoliths into high-performance **Multiservice Architectures**, integrating **RabbitMQ** and **Celery** for reliable task distribution.

 #### 🔷 Data Engineering & Pipeline Optimization
 * **Patient Finance Platform:** Built a cloud-native pipeline using **BigQuery, Airflow, and DBT**.
 Optimized SQL execution to achieve sub-2-second dashboard load times for 95% of queries.

-[Image of a data pipeline architecture]

 * **Web Data Extraction Engine:** Engineered a scalable RESTful API with **Python Multiprocessing** and a custom watchdog mechanism to handle intensive scraping workloads without memory leaks.

 #### 🔷 Performance Engineering